uboslinux/ubos-docs/sphinx/users/networking.rst

 not need to assign a static IP address to your device.

-The disadvantage of using these hostnames is that they only work on the local network, and that you cannot run more than one site on the same UBOS device.
+The disadvantage of using these hostnames is that they only work on the local network, and that you cannot run more than one :term:`Site` on the same UBOS device.
 There may also be collisions if you run more than one UBOS device of the same type on the same network.

 If you wish to change your device's mDNS hostname, change its Linux hostname, and restart